Gitea

 Conclusion

-You now have a self-hosted Git service running with Gitea, PostgreSQL, and optional CI/CD support.
+You now have a self-hosted Git service running with Gitea, and optional CI/CD support.
 Happy coding!

 This post is licensed under